VNG-Realisatie/authorization-decision-log/information-management.md

 * **Purpose Limitation**: Clearly define the objectives of the log.
 Is it for internal auditing, providing accountability to citizens, analyzing security patterns, or supplying evidence to supervisory authorities?
 You should not record more information than is necessary for these defined purposes.
 * **Stakeholder Needs**: Identify all stakeholders and their information requirements.
 This may include internal auditors, legal departments, security officers, and external regulators or supervisory bodies.
 * **Data Minimization**: A core principle is to avoid storing unnecessary information, especially sensitive data.
 The goal is to make the log precise, compact, and manageable.
-Instead of duplicating large amounts of data (e.g., all user attributes from a source system like BRP), prefer storing only te data used (e.g., the birthdate) or even just a reference (e.g., the BSN) that allows the state at the time of the decision to be reconstructed.
+Instead of duplicating large amounts of data (e.g., all user attributes from a source system like BRP), prefer storing only te data used (e.g., the birthdate) or even just a reference (e.g., the BSN) that allows the state at the time of the decision to be recreated.
+* **Data Aggregation**: For analytical purposes, such as identifying patterns to improve system resilience, consider providing aggregated or anonymized data.
+This can provide valuable insights while mitigating the privacy risks associated with granting access to raw log data.

 ## Data Verifiability and Level of Detail